2009 World Championships in Athletics – Men's 400 metres

 The men's 400 metres at the 2009 World Championships in Athletics was held at the Olympic Stadium on 18, 19 and 21 August.
+The winning margin was 0.54 seconds.

 The United States had a strong tradition in the event, with an American topping the Olympic 400 m podium every time since the 1988 Olympics.
 Similar to the 2007 World Championships, Jeremy Wariner and LaShawn Merritt were the clear favourites.
-However, on this occasion recent form favoured the Olympic champion Merritt instead of the reigning world champion Wariner.
+However, on this occasion, recent form favoured the Olympic champion Merritt instead of the reigning world champion Wariner.
 Both Americans were undefeated that season but Merritt held the world-leading time of 44.50 seconds.
 A gold or silver medallist outside of these two competitors seemed unlikely; Bahamian Chris Brown, Irishman David Gillick, Frenchman Leslie Djhone and the other two runners from the United States (Gil Roberts and Lionel Larry) were seen to be capable of a bronze at best.

 On the first day, Ramon Miller surprised as the fastest qualifier in the heats, scoring a new personal best of 45 seconds.
 Tabarie Henry, Djhone and Renny Quow were the next fastest, and African record holder Gary Kikaya was most high-profile casualty of the first round, having been disqualified for a lane infraction.